-- Improved compatibility with pre-release versions of Mac OS X. - Expanded the Can I delete spam messages that are in the spam folder? section of the manual. - Fixed a bug in the Setting Up a Spam Filtering Drone instructions. - Improved number entry in the corpus window. - Improved the reporting of unexpected errors. - Updated links to indicate that Mailsmith79 is now available from Stickshift Software. - Added a Console warning if the Apple Mail plug-in detects that CTLoader is installed. - The crash reporter works better with Mac OS X 10.6. - Fixed a mistake in the French localization.
+- Improved compatibility with pre-release versions of Mac OS X. - Expanded the Can I delete spam messages that are in the spam folder? section of the manual. - Fixed a bug in the Setting Up a Spam Filtering Drone instructions. - Improved number entry in the corpus window. - Improved the reporting of unexpected errors. - Updated links to indicate that Mailsmith is now available from Stickshift Software. - Added a Console warning if the Apple Mail plug-in detects that CTLoader is installed.